build2learn-in/build2learn/README.md

 - [ ] project submission - need a way to submit projects build during an event
 - [ ] project gallery - showcase projects built by the participants
 - [ ] user - profile page - show all projects built by user - public page
+- [ ] setup vercel deployment
+- [ ] setup vercel deployment for all new PRs
+- [ ] setup github actions for linting and testing

 ## License